Calculating how to scale a SaaS business

 Promote through multiple channels

-It’s a good idea to use your loyal customers as a sales channel through referrals.
+Using your loyal customers as a sales channel through referrals is also a good idea.
 Try incentivizing them to recommend your product to their friends with discounts, cashback, or free subscription months.

 Offer free subscription models

 Free trials and freemium tiers can convert curious users into paying customers.
-The Freemium model gives a glimpse into the key features of your product and motivates users to pay for the whole pack.
-Free trial is suited to make users rely on the tool, so they would want to keep using it to solve their problems for a small monthly fee.
+The Freemium model gives users a glimpse into the key features of your product.
+Free trials make users rely on the tool, so they would want to keep using it to solve their problems for a small monthly fee.

 Integrate third-party APIs

-Let’s say you’ve developed a prototype for a telehealth app.
+Let’s say you’ve built an MVP or prototype for a telehealth app.
 The first testers point out that you need a tool to check a patient’s eligibility for reimbursement.
-With a suitable API, and there are a lot of those on the market, you can add this feature while saving you a lot of money.
+With a suitable API, you can add this feature while saving costs.

 Communicate with your audience to retain them

 Quality omnichannel support is the best way to retain your users.
-This means investing in a customer portal with FAQs, knowledge bases, and, of course, self-service features that 88% of consumers in the US expect from online businesses.
+This means investing in a customer portal with FAQs, knowledge bases, and self-service features.

 AI-powered bots can be a nice touch.
 They can help your staff handle low-priority requests and common questions, which could be the bulk of all customer requests.
-We’re actually expecting over 90% of organizations to use AI-powered chatbots by the end of 2020 to improve customer support and reduce operating costs.
+After the integration of chatbots, 90% of businesses observe substantial enhancements in the speed of resolving complaints.
+Keeping the client base engaged with regular software updates is also crucial.

 Leverage cloud-based infrastructures